 What is a Chromebook?

 Many of the cheapest laptops you can buy are Chromebooks.
-There are two main reasons for this: because Microsoft charges a significant amount for a Windows licence and because ChromeOS has lower hardware requirements, so it can be run on cheaper lower-spec computers.
+The main reason is because ChromeOS has lower hardware requirements, so it can be run on cheaper, lower-spec computers.

-If you're happy to use online apps, such as Google’s own Docs and Sheets, then a Chromebook could suit you well.
+If you're happy to use online apps, such as Google’s own Docs and Sheets, and only need a laptop for basic tasks, then a Chromebook could suit you well.

 Quick summary: Chromebook vs Windows laptop vs MacBook